Analyzing Effects of Mixed Sample Data Augmentation on Model Interpretability: Effect of Mixed Sample Data Augmentation on Model Interpretability

-\textbf{Deletion} replaces $n \times n$ size grid regions in an input image with a constant value (e.g., an average pixel value) iteratively until the entire grid is replaced.
+\textbf{Deletion} replaces $t \times t$ size grid regions in an input image with a constant value (e.g., an average pixel value) iteratively until the entire grid is replaced.
 Replacing order is determined by their importance rank.
-Given an attribution map, every region is divided into grids of the same size $n \times n$.
-Then, each grid is ranked by the sum of attributions in them.
+Given an attribution map, every region is divided into grids of the same size $t \times t$.
+Then, each grid is ranked by the average of attributions in them.
 As grids in the input image are gradually substituted with a constant value, and the new input is fed to the network, the output score shall drop step by step.
 By observing the score drop curve, one can quantify the faithfulness of the attribution map against the model.

-We degrade an input image starting from the least relevant (i.e., the smallest sum of attribution) grid.
-Originally, removing the most relevant grid first (MoRF) is proposed in the literature \cite{Samek2017deletion}.
-However, ~\cite{Ancona2017LeRF} found that the grid that makes the model score drop the most rapidly is not necessarily an important grid.
+Originally, removing the most relevant grid first (MoRF) is introduced in \citet{Samek2017deletion}.
+However, ~\citet{Ancona2017LeRF} found that the grid that makes the model score drop the most rapidly is not necessarily an important grid.
 They proposed to reverse the removing order - remove the least important grid first (LeRF).
 LeRF expects the model score to drop gradually at first, and steeper through iteration.
+It measures \textit{false negative} of the attribution map in that LeRF deletion gives a low score if the attribution map assigns low relevant scores to important features of the model.